 - mustards (try our smoked tomato mustard for a real treat!)

 Wine and cheese pairings are a subject unto their own, and there are many resources to help you with that end of things.
-Just google cheese and wine pairings and you will quickly be overwhelmed by information.

 A Cheese and Jam Pairing Chart (featuring HeathGlen jams):